RxLaboratory/Duik/src-docs/duik/docs/controller-tools.md

 This way, all the controllers are available in the same main composition, with the background if you wish, but the rigs stay precomposed.
 This is especially useful when there are a lot of layers for the rigs, and if you want to render proxies for character animations in order to improve performance when compositing the shot.

 - Just select a precomposition layer containing a rig, and click the "***Extract Controllers***" button to copy the controllers to the current composition and be able to animate outside of the rigged precomposition.

+### Extract controllers options

+You can choose to extract controllers using expressions or Master Properties.

+!!! note
+    Master Properties are available in After Effects CC2018 and above only.

+- When using expressions, the project can still be saved to a previous version of After Effects, and the rig will be more robust, more stable.

+- When using Master Properties, you will be able to have different instances of the rigged composition, in example to have different animations **of the same rig**.
+But Master Properties are not fully scriptable in current versions of After Effects, and the rig can break if the composition is not correctly duplicated.

+!!! hint
+    Master Properties can be very powerful.
+If you want to use them safely in this case, follow these steps:

+    1. Rig the character as you'd do in any case.
+    2. Put the rigged composition into another composition, let's call this one the "Animation Comp".
+The rigged composition is now a precomposition inside "Animation Comp".
+    3. Select this rigged precomposition, and extract controllers with Duik, using Master Properties.
+    4. "Animation Comp" can now be duplicated ; each new copy can have its own animation, and this way you can have as many animations as you wish with a single rig.

 ## Edit Controllers